Bob Miller (pitcher, born 1939): New York Mets (1962)

 In the 1961 MLB Expansion Draft held on October 10, 1961, the New York Mets picked Miller as one of three players they selected from the Cardinals, joining catcher Chris Cannizzaro and outfielder Jim Hickman.
 Miller was one of four players selected by the team from a premium pool of players at the top $125,000 draft price.
 One of two pitchers on the team's inaugural squad sharing the name Bob Miller, Mets manager Casey Stengel would call this Bob Miller by the name "Nelson", either out of confusion or in order to distinguish him from Bob G. Miller.

 Miller was the starting pitcher on the losing end of a no-hitter pitched by Sandy Koufax of the Dodgers on June 30, 1962, a 5-0 Mets loss.
 Miller took the loss, his sixth of the season, after giving up four runs (all earned) on five hits and a walk in only 2/3 of an inning.
 In losing his first 12 decisions with the Mets, Miller tied a then-Major League record for losses by a pitcher at the start of the season.
 He ended the season with a 1–12 record in 33 games (21 as a starter), and a 4.89 ERA.
 Miller's only win that season came in a 2–1 victory over the Chicago Cubs at Wrigley Field on September 29 in the team's second from last game of the season, with Miller pitching his only complete game of the season, scattering seven hits and a walk, the only run scoring on a home run by Cubs first baseman Ernie Banks.
 His 12 wild pitches that season ranked him fifth in the National League, one ahead of Bob Gibson.

 Los Angeles Dodgers (1963–67)

-The Mets traded Miller to the Los Angeles Dodgers on November 30, 1962, in exchange for Tim Harkness and Larry Burright.